 Our sex crime defense lawyers are experienced in negotiating plea bargains to our clients’ advantage.
 We know what it takes to gain the best plea bargain results—and whether to accept a plea agreement in the first place.

-Contact us for a confidential and free legal review of your case.
+Contact us for a confidential legal review of your case.
 You may have a strong enough defense to get a charge reduced or even dropped before trial, without having to plead guilty as part of a plea bargain.
 Or you may want to consider a plea bargain agreement.